-I was asked about shadow work in my spiritual discussion and meditation group that I run online; It’s a spin-off of our women’s lockdown support group, but that’s possibly another story.
+I was asked about shadow work in a spiritual discussion & meditation group I currently run online; It’s a spin-off of our women’s lockdown support group, but that’s possibly another story.

 I think because the group is about spiritual discussion some ladies present felt that it was a dark side of spirituality or linked to advanced spiritual philosophy, or perhaps even occult practices.
 Actually, it’s far more mundane than that – sorry!